About AUD CPA Exam

 - Moderate - Moderate (candidate did not perform well on first testlet)

-The TBS testlets in the AUD Exam are pre-selected and have no influence on the candidate's performance on prior MCQ testlets, nor do the TBSs within the TBS testlets follow the previous TBS.
+The TBS testlets in the AUD Exam are pre-selected and have no influence on the candidate's performance o prior MCQ testlets or any of the TBSs that follow.

 Non-research based TBSs receive partial credit while MCQs can be answered correctly or wrongly.
 Research based TBSs are graded as correct to incorrect, with no partial credit.